denethp/4dof-robot-arm/README.md

 # 4dof-robot-arm
- Code for the control of 4 DOF robot arm (designed for SLRC '25)
+ Code for the control of 4 DOF robot arm using inverse kinematics(designed for SLRC '25)